dontkillourjoy/stat_analytics/README.md

 ><b>Structural and Resilience Analysis of the German Transmission Network</b>

 The analysis provides insights into the structure of the German **power transmission network**, and attempts to investigate potential **vulnerability** points that might lead to disruptions of the electricity flow in cases of targeted or random attacks on the network.
 The project was inspired by the [**SciGRID**](https://www.power.scigrid.de/) project, which was created for the purpose of developing automated generation of models of power grids for the purposes of research and practical applications.
-The **structure** of the network was analysed, with the main centralities investigated and the results compared.
-Clustering was performed using a **fast and greedy** approach.
-Finally, **resilience analysis** was performed by using various approaches, which evidenced that the most efficient **attack strategy** node removal is coherent with population density levels, indicating the importance of robust network planning.

 <p align="center">
   <img src="https://github.com/dontkillourjoy/stat_analytics/blob/main/network_analysis/aux_files/targeted.png" alt="Germany population density overlaid by targeted nodes" width="300" height = "400"/>